C-K-Robotics/LV101-assignment-3/README.md

 # Submission
 Eventually, you should get a plot in `main.vi` like this.
 Make sure you don't change any parameter of the controller, except the __PID gains__.

-If you get a similiar plot, you're good to go and submit the assignment! (do a `git push`)
+If you get a similar plot, you're good to go and submit the assignment! (do a `git push`)

 ![Alt text](assets/solution_results.png)